 The recently updated Gypsy & Traveller Accommodation Assessment (GTAA) (attached as Appendix 1) for North East Lincolnshire has identified that due to low historic numbers of unauthorised encampments, and the existence of private transit pitches, there is no current need for a formal public transit site.

-The purpose of this report is to update Cabinet on the latest position in this process and to recommend a change of direction from locating a site for use as a Designated Stopping Place (DSP) and further explore how a managed approach with 'negotiated stopping agreements' could be implemented.
+The purpose of this report is to share with Cabinet the findings of the exploration work that has been conducted and to make recommendations on how a managed approach with 'negotiated stopping agreements' (NSAs) could be implemented.